HAST73/Maze-Game-on-FPGA/README.md

-# 🧩 Maze Game – FPGA Implementation
+# 🧩 Maze Game on FPGA

 ## 📌 Overview
 **Maze Game** is an FPGA-based interactive project implemented on a **Xilinx Spartan-3E** board.